Maximize Enterprise IoT Value with the Intelligent Edge

-To gain actionable insights in office, manufacturing and industrial settings, savvy businesses are moving processing power close to IoT data sources.
+Gain insights in office, manufacturing and industrial settings and move processing close to IoT data sources

 As businesses increasingly embrace IoT for mainstream operations, analysts estimate some 5.5 million new “things” connected to networks every day over the past year, totaling an estimated 21 billion connected devices by 2020.
 While that’s a lot of “things,” it’s only part of today’s enterprise IoT story.